 enhanced critical and creative thinking faculties, improved health, a sense of embeddedness into collective folds and an increase in pro-social behaviours such as kindness, self-sacrifice, co-operation and resource-sharing.

-Awe anchors us to the present moment and since being aware and attentive of the present moment is associated with improved well-being, it’s no surprise that many people become wonder junkies.
+Awe anchors us to the present moment and since being aware of and attentive to the present moment is associated with improved well-being, it’s no surprise that many people become wonder junkies.

 If you want to feel like being wowed by something, the performance philosopher and self-avowed wonder junkie Jason Silva has a great channel on YouTube called ‘Shots of Awe’, which features videos where Silva passionately tries to transmit this feeling of awe by giving us short, but powerful bursts of information on the nature of the universe, technological progress and human existence.